 MSW : Target Markets

-- Fiberight has achieved numerous technical milestones, including conversion of cellulose to biofuel, demonstration of organic waste digestion and has run its Virginia on 100% MSW input.
+- Fiberight has achieved numerous technical milestones, including conversion of cellulose to biofuel and organic waste digestion at its Virginia on 100% MSW input.
 Fiberight was issued the nation’s first EPA approved pathway for conversion of Municipal Solid Waste into Biofuels, a key legislative milestone.

 - This key milestone allows Fiberight to be the first to demonstrate to Waste Haulers and Municipalities, a robust and valuable alternative to traditional waste disposal options.
 Delivery of this milestone also attracted a significant investment from a multi-billion dollar international biotech company.